 What isn’t obvious is that almost all of the various compliance requirements overlap – sometimes nearly 100% overlap.
 Check out this mapping we put together for SOC 2, HIPAA, PCI, NIST 800-53, and ISO 27001 for example:

 That means that if your company is aligned with ISO 27001, for example, you may already meet (or almost meet) compliance requirements for a half-dozen other frameworks.

-Benefits of creating a UCF
+Benefits of creating a Consolidated Control Framework

 1 | Focuses on well-defined processes rather than “meeting compliance requirements.”